nus-cs2103-AY2021S1/ip/docs/README.md

 The task list is stored permanently in the hard disk and can be retrieved later.

 ## Index
-{:toc}
+* this unordered seed list will be replaced by toc as unordered list {:toc}
 ## Features